"I do not wish women to have power over men; but over themselves."

 For a discussion of Basho poetry as music see L-12 Music and Song

-The flower nadeshiko, a type of carnation, has, since ancient times, been associated with Japanese femininity and youthfulness; because of what men want, the word came to imply submission to patriarchy – but now with Nadeshiko being the name of the Japan Woman’s Soccer (football) team, Basho’s stanza becomes a prophesy: that someday nadeshiko in cooperation (“everyone of you”) will be heroes inspiring all of Japan and women everywhere.
+The flower nadeshiko, a type of carnation, has since ancient times been associated with Japanese femininity and youthfulness; because of what men want, the word came to imply submission to patriarchy – but now with Nadeshiko being the name of the Japan Woman’s Soccer (football) team which won the World Cup in 2011, Basho’s stanza becomes a prophesy: that someday nadeshiko in cooperation (“everyone of you”) will be heroes inspiring all of Japan and women everywhere.
 That prophesy of 1692 was fulfilled 319 years later (“in nadeshiko time”).
+This moment of Japanese woman’s power shines on the cover of this book.

 The next poet counters with what happens to youth and power: after 50 years: the hands, even of a hero, no longer hold steady.